spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 **Hum_02 Epicondylar Breadth of the Humerus:**  The distance from the most laterally protruding point on the lateral epicondyle to the corresponding projection on the medial epicondyle (Martin and Knussmann 1988:199, #4; Moore-Jansen et al. 1994, #41; Langley et al. 2016:74, #46).

-* *Instrument:* osteometric board or sliding calipers
+* *Instrument:* osteometric board or sliding caliper

 **Hum_03 Maximum Vertical Diameter of Head:**  The distance between the most superior and inferior points on the border of the articular surface.